 Some disorders that require immediate attention from neuro-ophthalmologists include;-

 - Optic neuritis: It is an eye disorder that is caused by inflammation of the optic nerves.
 This inflammation can be caused by infection or autoimmune disorders like multiple sclerosis and neuromyelitis optica.
 It is a disease that usually affects young adults in 1 eye but often affects 2 in children.
-Patients with optic neuritis can develop nagging eye pain, pain with eye movements, blurry vision, and loss of color perception.
+Patients with optic neuritis can develop nagging eye pain, pain with eye movements, blurry vision, and loss of colour perception.
 These issues can be serious because it can lead to permanent vision loss.

 - Papilledema : It is a condition in which optic nerves swell up due to increased intracranial pressure.
-It is often accompanied with headaches, dimming of vision and rushing noises in the ears.
+It is often accompanied by headaches, dimming of vision and rushing noises in the ears.
 Papilledema can lead to optic atrophy and blindness if not treated in a timely manner.
 Sometimes papilledema can be a warning sign for a tumour or haemorrhage.
-If papilledema is not traced to a particular problem then it is called idiopathic cranial hypertension.
+If papilledema is not traced to a particular problem, then it is called idiopathic cranial hypertension.

 - Nutritional optic neuropathy: Toxic substances found in alcohol and tobacco can also damage the optic nerve.
 Certain vitamin deficiencies like folic acid and vitamin B complex can cause optic neuropathy

 - None ischemic arthritic optic neuropathy (NAION): There are many risk factors for NAION, some of which include uncontrolled sugar levels in diabetics or high blood pressure in hypertensive patients.
-These systemic conditions can affect the blood vessels that supply the optic nerve which can result in disabling vision loss.
+These systemic conditions can affect the blood vessels that supply the optic nerve, which can result in disabling vision loss.

-- Strabismus (squints): It is a disorder when both eyes cannot align in one direction which can cause double vision.
-Paralytic strabismus occurs when the muscles are unable to move the eye disrupting the coordination between both eyes.
+- Strabismus (squints): It is a disorder when both eyes cannot align in one direction, which can cause double vision.
+Paralytic strabismus occurs when the muscles are unable to move the eye, disrupting the coordination between both eyes.
 This could be due to a lesion compressing the nerves that connect to the ocular muscles or due to microvascular damage to these nerves